Our Kids Future?

 So What About Our Governments?

-While each of us can individually make a difference, we can make a much, much bigger difference if our governments support Zero Waste too.
-Here are the biggest current opportunities to pursue this:
+While each of us can individually make a difference, we can make a much, much bigger difference if our governments support Zero Waste to make it easier for everyone.
+Here are the biggest current opportunities.
+Please talk to your elected officials about these:

 - Laws and development that encourage and protect bicycling and walking.